jeffreysorgen/golf-club-sensors/activity.md

 2<img src="https://user-images.githubusercontent.com/1236972/135545934-7cb4dd34-7c12-46b9-ae8f-fa2e61835812.png" width="20%">
 3<img src="https://user-images.githubusercontent.com/1236972/135546061-106e68f4-bfba-4cd5-929e-49494486ad87.png" width="20%">
 4<img src="https://user-images.githubusercontent.com/1236972/135545966-edb098fe-ab01-4e57-8c80-1988ad779186.png" width="20%">
-- The graph between the start and rest orientation shows the difference in the readings of the Y axis when the device is attached _"the long way"_
+- The graph between the start and rest orientation shows the difference in the readings of the Y axis when the device is attached _"the long way"_ where the red line is always greater than both or less than both other axes.

 ## .